xolanincala7-ai/Data-Science-for-Development-Studies-Project-Media-and-Digital-Freedom-Index/README.md

 ---

-This project embodies the **fusion of political theory and computational social science** — using data-driven methods to illuminate the realities of freedom, governance, and development in Africa.
+This project embodies the **fusion of development political theory and computational social science** — using data-driven methods to illuminate the realities of freedom, governance, and development in Africa.